tanmay-0017/Supply-Chain-Management-CargoHive/README.md

 Blockchain can be used to track the movement of goods, traceability of products, increased transparency and enhanced security.<br><br>
 **3) <ins>A MarketPlace</ins>:**
 We also connect ventures with the wholesale sellers and create a marketplace to make the supply chain process more smooth and accessible.<br><br>

+Command line to run :
+npm install --legacy-peer-deps
+Go to package.json and debug